alwinpaul1/Notes/huggingface_project_prompt.md

 Based on the screenshot I provided, which shows a full list of available AI models on huggingface.co, come up with a unique and technically impressive coding project that would:

 - Stand out in the 2025 job market
-- Be portfolio-worthy for a software engineer
+- Be portfolio-worthy for an AI Engineer
 - Integrate one or more of the tasks shown in the screenshot
 - Be feasible for a solo engineer or small team to build in 1–3 months
 - Utilize real-world data APIs and practical scenarios